kg-construct/rml-cc/section/overview.md

   ] ;
 ```

-The iterator entails one iteration for each document whithin the array.
-Each iteration yields an instance of collection/container whose head node is a blank node.

-We expect the following output:
+If a gather map has no `rr:template`, `rr:constant`, or `rml:reference` directive for the identification of a generated resource (`rr:IRI` or `rr:BlankNode`), it is assumed to be generating a new (unique) blank node that is the head of the new collection, or a new container at each iteration.
+In our example, each iteration yields an instance of a list whose first cons-pair is a blank node.
+In other words, we expect the following output:

 ```turtle
   <a> ex:with ("1" "2" "3") .